joensindholt/josi-architecture/README.md

 - Remove Mediatr.
 After further thought it does not bring much to the table when alreading having the ASP.NET framework at hand
 - Correlation Id handling
 - Security Context handling
+- Add acceptance test framework focusing on how to easily handle external resources